learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 ![the best damn thing](assets/images/zippers/picard.png){.right width=355 height=380}

-Contrast this with our definition of our binary tree and it's easy to see how lists can be viewed as trees where each node has only one sub-tree.
+Contrast this with our definition of our binary tree and it's easy to see how lists can be viewed as trees where each node has only one subtree.

 A list like `[1,2,3]` can be written as `1:2:3:[]`.
 It consists of the head of the list, which is `1` and then the list's tail, which is `2:3:[]`.